servo-php/fluidxml/documents/ReadMe.md

 All them cover from the simplest case to the most complex scenario.

-The complete API documentation can be generated executing
+The complete API documentation can be generated executing:
 ```sh
 ./support/tools/gendoc      # Generated under 'documents/api/'.
 ```